rishitgupta/freeloaders/README.md

 *[This repository was taken from the Cal Poly, Fall 2024 group for CSC 307.]*

-freeloaders is an app designed to simplify finding free food distributed on campus for students & to attract footfall to events for on-campus organizations.
+an app designed to simplify finding free food distributed on campus for students & to attract footfall to events for on-campus organizations.

 made with ❤️ by Wingsum Siu, Reenu Kutty, Suhanth Alluri, Dennis Kulik, Rishit Gupta